miladsadeghi77/mono-validator/README.md

 ## 🧠 How It Works

 - Uses Java's `javax.annotation.processing` to generate validation logic at compile-time.
-- Validators implement the `ConstraintValidator` interface.
+- Validators implement the `BaseValidator` interface.
 - Annotated elements are detected and validated based on registered rules.

 ## 📁 Project Structure